plaidfinch/myxine/README.md

 to read the [API documentation](API.md).
 Don't be afraid to ask for help by [opening an issue](https://github.com/GaloisInc/myxine/issues/new), and please do contribute back your bindings by submitting a pull request!

-If a client library already exists for the language you're using, you'll want to read the documentation for that specific library to find out how to use it.
-Typically, a client library does not manage the `myxine` server process itself;
-rather, it expects you to make sure it's running (either in your application code, or as a user).

 ### An example in Python